Dwelling in the Fuchun Mountains: Beginnings

-It was "carefully designed and developed in layers of wet washes and brush strokes, giving a convincing appearance of off hand but inspired organisation and of spontaneous ink-play in detail"—two techniques with which Huang Gongwang is associated, later influencing such artists as Wang Yuanqi, one of the 'Six Masters of the Early Qing'.
+It was "carefully designed and developed in layers of wet washes and brush strokes, giving a convincing appearance of offhand but inspired organisation and of spontaneous ink-play in detail"—two techniques with which Huang Gongwang is associated, later influencing such artists as Wang Yuanqi, one of the 'Six Masters of the Early Qing'.
 He presented it to a Taoist priest as a gift in 1350.
 A century later, the painting was somehow acquired by the Ming Dynasty painter Shen Zhou (1427–1509).
 During the reign of the Chenghua Emperor (1465–1487), Shen Zhou sent the painting to an unnamed calligrapher to be inscribed (a curious point considering Shen Zhou was an excellent calligrapher himself).
 However, the son of this calligrapher seized the painting which, after a few changes of hands, reemerged on the market being sold at a high price.
 Unable to afford the price, there was nothing Shen Zhou could do except to make a copy of the painting himself.
 This imitation by Shen Zhou has become the most well-known and acclaimed copy among all others.

 Not long after he made the copy, Shen Zhou gave it to a bureaucrat friend named Fan Shunju (樊舜举).
 Fan Shunju then began to search for the authentic copy.
 When he found it, he bought it at a hefty price and invited Shen Zhou to inscribe on it.
 Shen Zhou then noted down at the end of the scroll the story of how the painting was lost and found.

 Over the following centuries, the painting had come to know several owners, including Tan Zhiyi (谈志伊), Dong Qichang (董其昌) and Wu Zhengzhi (吴正志).
 When Wu Zhengzhi died, he passed the painting to his third son Wu Hongyu (吴洪裕), who loved the painting so much that when he went on refuge, he left behind all valuables and only brought the painting and a copy of the Thousand Character Classic by Master Zhiyong (智永法师).
 In fact, he was so fond of these two pieces of work that he had them burnt shortly before he died, so that he could bring them to the afterlife.